mounir788/movies-crud-app-backend/README.md

 1. **Health Check**: Visit `http://localhost:5000/health`
 2. **Get All Media**: Visit `http://localhost:5000/api/media`
 3. **Use curl or Postman** for POST, PUT, DELETE operations

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-ISC